Garfield County dishes out more funding for Rifle Senior Meals Program

 Despite costing $11.22 per meal over the past 10 months, Garfield County — which financially supports about 92% of the entire program — was appropriating a meal reimbursement rate of $10.25 per the 2021-22 contract.
 The county also maintained a $169,125 cap for the program.

-Rifle City Council proposed three options: that partnering cities split the extra costs, the county increase its funding, or the city ultimately appropriate an extra $10,609 to keep the service alive.
+Rifle City Council proposed three options: that partnering cities split the extra costs, the county increase its funding or the city ultimately appropriate an extra $10,609 to keep the service alive.

 During negotiations over the next fiscal year contract, Sours said the county offered to marginally increase its program cap to $175,223, which still meant the city would be responsible for covering more than $10,000 in extra costs.